tooling/book-of-modern-frontend-tooling/chapters/dependency-management/bower/getting-started.md

 # Getting started

-Now, that you have an idea of what Bower actually is and why you want to use it, we should start getting our hands dirty and learn how to install it on our local machine.
+Now that you have an idea of what Bower actually is and why you want to use it, we should start getting our hands dirty and learn how to install it on our local machine.